-You have stopped buying toner, printers, and your service is managed.
+You have stopped buying toner, printers, and your service and maintenance on all your print and copy devices is being handled.
 The value in the program is evident and is felt across every department.
 Equipment is in the right place, your print spend is identified, and downtime is minimal.
 With detailed billing per device, you can start distributing print costs instead of purchasing or IT bearing the brunt of it.
 There is one thing left to do…

 5. Copiers – That traditional and inflexible lease is in place and the bank owns the equipment, nothing is going to change this.

-At this point you are comfortable with the process, you like the company supporting your print, so give them a chance to manage all your print.
-As you need a new copier, slowly ease them into place, and when the lease is up, complete the managed print journey by never leasing copiers again.
+At this point, you are comfortable with the process.
+You like your Manage Print Services provider.
+So give them a chance to manage all your Copiers as well.
+As you need a new copier, slowly let them ease new HP copiers into place.
+And when the lease is up on the rest of your copiers, complete the managed print journey by never leasing copiers again.

 In summation, my experience implementing managed print services is extensive.
 The pain of a doing a forklift upgrade to replace all of your print and copy fleet at one time is definitely worth the instant savings.
 Plus you are getting a complete fleet refresh all at once.
 However, it is not realistic for companies that are busy with day to day operations.
 That's why we use the 5 steps above to ease our customers into a Managed Print Services program and make it much easier to make the transition.

 Print is something everyone runs from, nobody really wants to deal with it, and quite frankly, what I hear a lot out there is, “well what we do works good enough”.
 At TotalPrint USA, we tackle print head on and put in an amazing program that you well reap huge benefits from.
 Start saving today and sign up for our Managed Print Services program.